WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 - Most restaurants run outdated software on their computers that’s difficult to use, instead of something modern and user-friendly (like WordPress and WooCommerce).

 - Waiting staff usually take the customer’s order on paper (or memorizes it) then inputs it into the computer.
-This often leads inaccurate food orders being placed.
+This often leads to inaccurate food orders being placed.
 I’m sure everyone has experienced being served the wrong dish, or an important request being overlooked!

 - Desktop computers take up valuable space at the counter or behind the bar.